The Blower's Daughter: Ana Carolina and Seu Jorge version

 "É Isso Aí" is a single by Brazilian musicians Ana Carolina and Seu Jorge, released on 28 November 2005 through Sony BMG.
 It is the lead single from their 2006 live album Ana & Jorge.
 The lyrics were adapted to Portuguese by Ana Carolina.

-The single was commercially successful topping the chart in Brazil and peaking at number 8 in Portugal.
+The single was commercially successful, peaking at number eight in Portugal.
 At the 2006 Multishow Brazilian Music Award, it was nominated for Best Song, while at the 2006 Troféu Imprensa it tied for Best Song with "Quando a Chuva Passar" by Ivete Sangalo.

-As of 2023, the music video for the song has over 130 million views.